GeorgeVragalev/Sharing-Economy-Microservice/README.md

 to create script for migrations dotnet ef migrations script > output.sql Connect to dbs and apply each migration manually then you can make requests

+# Local Setup

+### Unzip locally the zipped file from the repository

+It contains the kubernetes configuration files that have to be applied

+Also it contains the LocalSetup.md file which contains the instructions to run the application locally

+### Follow the instructions in the LocalSetup.md file